drtyhbo/drty/docs/forms.md

     	age: 32
     });

-`form` is now an instance of NewForm with values set for all fields.
-If you render it, all fields will be rendered with values.
+`form` is now an instance of `NewForm` with values set for all fields.
+If you were to render it, all fields would have values.

 ## Rendering

 To render a form instance, use the following methods:

-`asTable` - Renders the form as a table.
-The example above would be rendered as:
+`asTable` - Renders the form as a table. `NewForm` would be rendered as:

     <tr><td><label for="username">Username</td><td><input type="text" name="username" id="username" value=""></td></tr>
     <tr><td><label for="password">Password</td><td><input type="password" name="password" id="password" value=""></td></tr>